benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/linux_tv/media/v4l/func-poll.rst

 V4L2 poll()
 ***********

-*man v4l2-poll(2)*
+NAME
+====

-Wait for some event on a file descriptor
+v4l2-poll - Wait for some event on a file descriptor

-Synopsis
+SYNOPSIS
 ========

 .. code-block:: c